 Webhook Notifications#

-Semaphore has webhook based notifications that are delivered on the success or failure of a pipeline.
-When criteria for notifications are met, Semaphore will send a HTTP POST payload to the webhook's configured URL.
-You can use them, for example, to implement alerts through Hubot, or keep track of your projects on a company dashboard.
+Semaphore has webhook-based notifications that are delivered upon the success or failure of a pipeline.
+When the criteria for notifications are met, Semaphore will send a HTTP POST payload to the webhook's configured URL.
+You can use them, for example, to implement alerts via Hubot, or keep track of your projects on a company dashboard.

 Setting up webhook notifications for a project#